 For Center for Community Self-Help

-student will need legal research skills, some financial background, preferably in real estate development, strong academic background and an interest in a career in community development.
+The student will need legal research skills, a strong academic background, and an interest in a career in community development.